University Chartered Organizations

 The NSU Native American Student Association's (NASA) mission is to assist with activities intended to meet the social, educational and cultural needs of Native Americans attending Northern.
 The club promotes sharing of cultural and educational information with Northern and the community of Aberdeen, with the goal of open and positive communications.
 NASA is open to all students who are interested in being a part of the organizations and respect the diversity of all people.

-Fine Arts Clubs
+Fine Arts Organizations

 National Association for Music Education (NAfME)